Do you have enough homeowner’s insurance?

 How to do a Home Inventory

-There are a number of ways to document your possessions, so you’ll need to find what works for you and then discuss your decision with your insurance company to make sure they feel it’s the best way.
+There are several ways to document your possessions.
+You’ll need to find what works for you and then discuss your decision with your insurance company to make sure they feel it’s the best way.
 Here are a few suggestions for you to consider.

 1. Video Tape Home Inventory